Have you ever wanted to heat the instant pot to discover it not heating? A common problem with instant pots, let’s have a look at why this happens.

 What if You Can’t Seal the Lid?

-Cases have been reported where the heat doesn’t build in the pressure cooker because it do not seal correctly.
+Cases have been reported where the heat doesn’t build in the pressure cooker because it does not seal correctly.
 In the attempt, you learn that you can’t seal it.
 A few things could impede you from sealing the lid, which includes:

 - Food blockages